Precise measurement of differential cross sections of the {\Sigma}-p --> {\Lambda} n reaction in momentum range 470-650 MeV/c

 Figs. \ref{showAllLambdaNConvdSdW3.eps} (a) and (b) show the measured differential cross sections for the $\Sigma^{-}p \to \Lambda n$ scattering.
 These results are obtained from approximately 50 times more scattering events than that in the past experiment \cite{Stephen:1970}.
 The statistical and systematic errors are represented as the error bars and boxes, respectively.

+The sources of the systematic errors are (1) total $\Sigma^{-}$ track length; (2) estimation of the efficiency-corrected number of scattering events, shown by the boxes in Figs. \ref{compLambdaNEff_Ln_c4} (a) and (b); and (3) CATCH efficiency, shown by the red boxes in Figs. \ref{compLambdaNEff_Ln_c4} (c) and (d).
+The uncertainty in the total $\Sigma^{-}$ track length is less than 1\% \cite{Miwa:2021}.

-The sources of the systematic errors (total track length, CATCH efficiency, and estimation of the efficiency-corrected number of scattering events) were quadratically summed.
-The main contribution of the systematic errors comes from the uncertainty of the efficiency-corrected number of scattering events including the systematic error in the background estimation.
+The main contribution to the systematic errors comes from the uncertainty of the efficiency-corrected number of scattering events including the systematic error in the background estimation.
+These sources were quadratically summed.

 In these momentum ranges, the differential cross sections of the $\Sigma^{-}p \to \Lambda n$ reaction show a slightly forward peak structure.
 In contrast to the $\Sigma^{-}p$ elastic scattering \cite{Miwa:2021}, sizable contributions also exist for the backward angular region.
 Figs. \ref{showAllLambdaNConvdSdW3.eps} also shows predictions by various theoretical models.
 In the momentum region between 470 and 550 MeV/$c$, theoretical calculations by the fss2 including QCM \cite{Fujiwara:2007} and the extended $\chi$EFT model \cite{Haidenbauer:2013, Haidenbauer:2020}, reproduced the measured data adequately.
 On the other hand, the Nijmegen models (ESC08c \cite{Rijken:2010} and ESC16 \cite{Nagels:2019}) clearly underestimate the forward angular region.
 In the higher momentum range between 550 and 650 MeV/$c$, the differential cross section becomes flatter in its angular dependence.
 Predictions from the fss2 and the $\chi$EFT seem to overestimate the differential cross section at forward angles.